hillylew/fewdvault/src/site/recipes/chewy-oatmeal-chocolate-chip-cookies.md

   chips.
 You can even try 1 cup chocolate chips and 3/4 cup raisins.
 Yum!

   **My notes:** I used 1 cup semi-sweet chips, and 3/4 cup butterscotch chips.
+If making all butterscotch cookies, include the cinnamon and use 2 cups butterscotch chips.
-  Refrigerating for 1-1.5 hours makes the cookies spread less.
+  Refrigerating for 1-1.5 hours makes the cookies spread less, as does only warming up the butter to room temp for 30 minutes.
 I used my 2 tablespoon cookie scoop, heaping scoops yields about 36 cookies.
-Smaller cookies should bake for 9-10 minutes.
+Smaller cookies should bake for 10 minutes.
 ---
 Made with oats, butter, and brown sugar, you are guaranteed the softest and chewiest **oatmeal chocolate chip cookies**.
 Use this perfect oatmeal cookie as the base for other add-ins such as raisins, dried cranberries, and nuts.
 Cinnamon and a touch of molasses add that little something extra.
 These are the best oatmeal chocolate chip cookies!